oldremez/btcmap/README.md

 **Tip**: You can find all available node IDs in the `public/node-positions.json` file or by inspecting the graph data.

+### Copy Link Feature

+When viewing a node's description popup, you'll see a copy link icon (📋) in the header next to the close button.
+Clicking this icon will copy a direct link to that specific node to your clipboard.

+**How it works:**
+1. **Click any node** to open its description popup
+2. **Click the copy link icon** (📋) in the popup header
+3. **Link copied** - the button will briefly show a checkmark (✓) to confirm
+4. **Share the link** - paste the copied URL anywhere to share that specific node

+**Example copied links:**
+- `https://btcmap.tech/?node=bitcoin` - Direct link to Bitcoin node
+- `https://btcmap.tech/?node=wbtc-eth` - Direct link to WBTC Ethereum token
+- `https://btcmap.tech/?node=kraken` - Direct link to Kraken issuer

 ### Interactive Features

 - **Click any node** to highlight it and automatically update the URL
 - **Click empty space** to clear highlighting and remove the node parameter from URL
 - **Browser navigation** (back/forward buttons) works with highlighting state
 - **Shareable links** - any highlighted node state can be shared via URL
+- **Copy link button** - click the copy icon in node popups to copy direct links

 ## Getting Started